calipho-sib/nextprot-docs/news/2021/01/13/New SPARQL queries related to pathways.md

-The following new queries retrieve pathways from diverse sources:
+The following new queries show how to make pathway information from diverse sources more findable and interoperable:

 1. NXQ\_00288 **GO biological processes related to UniPathway metabolic pathways**
 2. NXQ\_00289 **KEGG and Reactome pathway names**